pantaray/hpc-parallel-computing/README.md

-The example Jupyter notebooks are intended to be run (and presented) on the ESI HPC cluster, while the Python modules provide the computational "backbone" for the notebooks.
+The example Jupyter notebooks are intended to be run (and presented) on the ESI HPC cluster, while the Python modules provide the computational backbone for the notebooks.
 The codes cover two thematic areas:

-1. Newton Fractals ()
+1. Newton Fractals (`fractal-demo.ipynb`, `fractal-parallel.ipynb`, `newton_tools.py`)
-2. Functional Connectomics
+2. Functional Connectomics (`neuro-demo.ipynb`, `neuro-parallel.ipynb`, `nilearn_tools.py`)

+Both topics are independent of each other and can be analyzed/presented independently.

-## Use
+## Usage

-First demo, then parallel.
+Pick a topic and start with the `*-demo.ipynb` notebook.
+Then discuss the `*-parallel.ipynb` case.